 Preschool Age: When Do Kids Start Preschool?

-Typical preschool age is around 3 years old, but there are other factors to consider to determine readiness.
+Typical preschool age is around 3 to 4 years old, but there are other factors to consider besides age to determine readiness.
+Read on to see if your child has the necessary skills to succeed in preschool.

 Preschool readiness depends on a lot more than age.
 Every child develops at their own pace, and some three year olds may be ready for preschool while other children may need some more time to gain skills to do well in the classroom.

-So before you enroll your two-year-old in preschool, consider these factors:
+So before you enroll your child in preschool, consider these factors:

 Separation anxiety